bringauto/pi-watchdog-firmware/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------

-## Hardware
+## Hardware wire-out

 It's designed to be used with [BringAuto Pi Watchdog PCBs](https://doc.bringauto.com/) and Raspberry Pi Pico.

 - On pin 22 is Enable pin for watchdog - ON when connected to 5V , OFF when connected to GND
 - Pin 20 is Master pin for sending ping to Slave.
 - Pin 21 is for Slave response (value mimicking)